-In this tutorial we will see the steps required to write a demo app that retrieves photos from Flickr based on search text and display them in a UICollectionView.
-This also covers how to integrate 3rd party libaries using CocoaPods.
+In this tutorial, we’ll walk through the steps to create a demo app that retrieves photos from Pixabay based on search text and displays them in a UICollectionView.
+We’ll also cover how to integrate third-party libraries using CocoaPods.

-Register your app in Flickr and get the API key details.
-You will need the API key to access the Flickr Photo Search API.
+First, register your app with Pixabay and obtain an API key.
+You’ll need this key to access the Pixabay Photo Search API.

 Project Setup

-Create a new project by selecting Single View Application template and selecting language as Swift.
+Create a new project by selecting the Single View Application template and choosing Swift as the language.

 Model Class